kyledrake/coinpunk/README.md

 Installation is relatively simple (and will get simpler in the future).
 See the [`Installing on Ubuntu`](./docs/install-ubuntu.md) guide to get started.

+*If you are using Coinpunk master, you should run 'git checkout 0.0.3' to lock the version, and prevent breakage when we refactor our code to improve security and performance.*

 ## Author

 [Kyle Drake](http://kyledrake.net).
 Illustration by Kyle Wilson.